ScreenTechnicals/dr-github/README.md

 ## License Information

 This project is licensed under the [MIT License](./LICENSE.md).
 By contributing, you agree that your contributions will be licensed under this license.

+## Thanks to the special contributors and testers
+@meness
+@RitikJ22